-BlackBerry Ltd (NASDAQ:BBRY) at an event on Tuesday to showcase its popular software products, earned some free publicity, thanks to former New York City Mayor – Rudy Giuliani.
+BlackBerry Ltd at an event on Tuesday to showcase its popular software products, earned some free publicity, thanks to former New York City Mayor – Rudy Giuliani.
 The former mayor, who was present at the event, publicized BlackBerry’s security bona fides in a speech, saying the potential of terrorists to hack targets like hospitals or Police Communications hold a bigger threat to the nation.

 BlackBerry – a potent tool against terrorism